bdoghomieg123/cmd-browser-for-reddit/README.md

     - password: your reddit password
     - username: your reddit username
     - user_agent: Enter jibberish here.
 I just put "Idk" (without the quotes.)
 - Run the main.py program.
-(As of 8/4/19.
-The inbox reader is broken.
-Feel free to read my shit code.
-Godspeed if you attempt to fix it.)
+All the parts of the program will run within this one file.
+I finally fixed the inbox reader.
+Thanks Reddit.
 - Text editor: If you don't have any special text editor other than notepad, I recommend geany.
 It's easier to run programs in geany. install geany from here: https://www.geany.org/download/releases/
 - Open the program in geany.
 To run program in geany, simply press the F5 key.
 - Thank You and I hope you enjoy this program!